Energy Meal and Diet Plans in Dubai and Abu Dhabi UAE.

 The Role of Water in Muscle Function

-Water is essential for maintaining the body’s balance of fluids, supporting blood circulation, and regulating temperature.
+Water plays a central role in meeting the body’s fluid needs, keeping circulation going and cooling down.
 When it comes to muscles, water is crucial for a variety of reasons:

 1. Decreased Strength and Endurance